pskl/glitch3d/README.md

 <img src="https://raw.githubusercontent.com/pskl/glitch3d/master/fixtures/examples/demo.jpg" width="400">

 This gem uses the Blender Python API to produces renders headlessly.
+Calls made to the Blender API have been tested with versions 2.78 and 2.79.

 ## Warning

 Setting `BLENDER_EXECUTABLE_PATH` in your environment is required.
+In general this gem relies on the presence of Python and Blender on the host machine.
+I am very aware this is not standard practice and plan to split components later down the road but this proves convenient for now.

 ## Installation